didigwua/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 8. Every addition to true knowledge is an addition to human power -> Write a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
 9. Divide and rule -> Write a script that prints the result of POWER divided by DIVIDE, followed by a new line
 11. There are 10 types of people in the world -> Write a script that converts a number from base 2 to base 10
+12. Combination -> Create a script that prints all possible combinations of two letters, except oo.